 Know That You Will Move Forward When You Are Ready To Do So And Have What You Need: In the time period immediately following the affair, it can feel as though your life will never be the same again.
 It can begin to feel as though everything is broken and can never return to being whole.
 But, with some work, some understanding, and some healing, it's entirely possible to get back on your feet and to eventually move on.

 The thing is, this does often take some time.
 There's a real tendency to put pressure and blame on yourself when this doesn't happen in a very quick or almost immediate time line.
 You have to understand that this can be a very harsh blow from which you can't expect to truly recover from overnight.
+There are usually a few things that you will need and / or want to have before you are truly ready to move on and have it stick.

 The Things That You'll Often Need To Move Forward With Confidence And Peace Of Mind After His Affair: Many women tell me that they feel that they just need to "make up their minds" or vow to just move on, and, once the decision is made, then it's up to them to follow through.
 And then when their resolve begins to waiver or they feel some doubt and worry, they blame themselves for not having enough will power and for not making good on their promises.